 On this hotel-based highway sightseeing tour, you’ll experience some of the most spectacular scenery and national parks Western Canada has to offer.
 In Skagway, Alaska we’ll travel by ferry through the famous Inside Passage!

-“The second largest country in the world by area, Canada offers a huge array of things to do on your holidays in the far north of the North American continent.
+PureTravel Says: “The second largest country in the world by area, Canada offers a huge array of things to do on your holidays in the far north of the North American continent.
 You can go to the West and see the Pacific Ocean, look northward and find the Arctic and to the East, the Atlantic.
-And to travel these lands is to discover all the adventures you could wish for on a holiday as Canada is about the most thrilling anywhere, with a wide choice of activities and discoveries.
+And to travel these lands is to discover all the adventures you could wish for as Canada is about the most thrilling anywhere, with a wide choice of activities and discoveries.
 From the rugged coast of the Pacific and Vancouver Island to the lovely, friendly city of Montreal in the east, your adventures will take you to Yoho National Park and the beaches in Toronto.
 Take some time to decide your route and then go, being sure to include the gorgeous scenery of British Columbia and even perhaps the Northwest Territories.”

-Walking & Trekking – The vast wilderness of Canada and its natural beauty provides a wonderful opportunity to sample many outdoors activities, among them walking and trekking the backcountry to really enjoy a Canada adventure holiday.
+Walking & Trekking – The vast wilderness of Canada and its natural beauty provides a wonderful opportunity to sample many outdoors activities, among them walking and trekking the backcountry to really enjoy an adventure experience.
 There are about 41 National Parks in Canada and all of them offer some exciting adventures in walking and trekking through the forested hills and valleys.
 The trails in these parks are well maintained and marked for ease of movement.
 You can hike the trails in the Alberta Rockies, find trails along creeks and with scenic overlooks in British Columbia, or really explore true wilderness in the Northwest Territories and Nova Scotia.

-Cycling – There is some incredible scenery to take in while cycling through Canada.
+Cycling – There is some incredible scenery to take in while cycling here.
 On a cycling trail through Alberta’s Elbow Valley Trails or within the Inglewood Bird Sanctuary, you will find nature at its best.
 Touring clubs are one way to go, with routes mapped out so you get the ideal trip.
-South Cariboo Trails or the Brilliant Overlook Trail in Castlegar with British Columbia could become one of your favorite cycling adventures.
+South Cariboo Trails or the Brilliant Overlook Trail in Castlegar with British Columbia could become one of your favourite cycling adventures.
 You’ll find trails in every province, from Ontario to Quebec.

-Fishing – The backcountry of Canada holds excitement for the outdoor enthusiast and there’s no better place than Canada to enjoy a fishing holiday.
+Fishing – The backcountry of Canada holds excitement for the outdoor enthusiast and there’s no better place to enjoy a fishing holiday.
 The Athabaska River in Alberta is a great place to throw in a line or you can do some lake fishing at Lake Minnewanka, Lake McGregor or Lake Newell.
 If you are flying over British Columbia, you will see numerous fresh water lakes, rivers and streams.
 Any of these could hold your next trophy catch.
 Fishing is best in spring and autumn at Bulkley and Morice Rivers in this province.

-Across the broad expanse that is Canada, awaits many Canada tours for you to absorb all of the culture that this great country has to offer.
+Across the broad expanse that is Canada, awaits many experiences for you to absorb all of the culture that this great country has to offer.
 Starting in the western part of Canada, in Vancouver, you can visit museums such as the Roedde House Museum.
-With its restored late Victorian splendor, you will discover the landscaped gardens reflect the period when the home was built.
+With its restored late Victorian splendour, you will discover the landscaped gardens reflect the period when the home was built.
 At the Vancouver Museum you will experience Vancouver’s heritage and history as you browse the Orientation Gallery.
 The Sport Fishing Museum on Granville Island has one of the world’s biggest collections of sport fishing history as well as a collection of rare art, salmon fishing history and old reels.
 If you want to get hands-on, visit the BC Sports Hall of Fame and Museum.
 You can participate in sports like climbing, sprinting and rowing.

 When in Toronto, the capital of Ontario, stop by the cathedrals and other landmark sights.
 In Stanley Park you can visit the aquarium and enjoy the views from Prospect Point.
 If you are afraid of heights, avoid the Capilano Suspension Bridge, but otherwise don’t miss this view of the Capilano River Canyon.
 Remember, with Toronto being considered the cultural center of Canada, it’s an area you certainly shouldn’t miss.

-Calgary has many old-west traditions and you can get the flavor by visiting Bar U Ranch, a cattle ranch in full production.
+Calgary has many old-west traditions and you can get the flavour by visiting Bar U Ranch, a cattle ranch in full production.
 Get the idea of what Calgary was like over 100 years ago.

 When touring Montreal, you should see the McCord Museum of Canadian History where the rich history of this great city is told with collections of photographs and displays.
 Stop by Musée des Soeurs Grises, a 19th century museum in a historic stone building.